-Choosing the right college or graduate school may be one of the toughest decisions you will ever make.
-Whether you’re looking for a great bachelor’s degree program or you’re ready to move on to the graduate level, there are a lot of factors to consider, including reputation, cost, geography, and size of student body.
+Choosing the right college or graduate school may be one of the most important decisions you will ever make.
+Whether you’re looking for a great bachelor’s degree program or you’re ready to move on to the graduate level, there are many factors to consider, such as reputation, cost, geography, and size of student body.
 And then there’s whether the school’s main focus is research or teaching ...

 A research university is any university that invests heavily in research, and which consequently provides meaningful and extensive opportunities for its students and faculty to participate in research.

 Research universities are classified into different tiers based on their quantifiable commitment to research activities.
 This tiered ranking is called the Carnegie Classification.
 These classifications are an indication of both prestige and commitment to research among colleges and universities.
 Carnegie ranks schools on separate tiers based on a quantitative formula that, for doctoral programs, measures the number of degrees conferred versus research dollars spent, and for master’s programs, measures the number of degrees conferred versus the size of the student body.

 Research universities may be privately or publicly funded, though all conduct rigorous ongoing fundraising campaigns to support the work of department faculty and staff, as well as provide capital for laboratories, technology and fellowships.
 The top research universities are typically also those with the largest endowments for research.
 Because of these endowments, top research universities are often in a position to attract prominent faculty, who are drawn by higher compensation and the ability to conduct original research in their fields.